natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/index.rst

   * ``netmiko`` is a "wrapper" which is oriented to work with network devices

+* ``scrapli`` - is a module that allows you to connect to network equipment using Telnet, SSH or NETCONF

-This section covers all four modules and describes how to connect to several devices in parallel.
+This section covers all five modules and describes how to connect to several devices in parallel.
 Three routers are used in section examples.
 There are no requirements for them, only configured SSHv2 and Telnet.